Lux-Robotics/Rockchip-Universal-Imager/README.md

 ## Known limitations:

-Only one device can be flashed at a time per-OS Currently only .img files are supported
+Only one device can be imaged at a time per-OS Currently only .img files are supported
 SD and SPI capacity cannot be easily detected